beckerfelipee/KikoMine/README.md

 ### `/ram set <value> [restart]`
 Sets a new amount of RAM (between 2 and 10 GB).
 Can restart automatically if needed.

+> You can easily create more commands by following the existing code structure.

 ### `/ram help`
 Displays help for RAM commands.